nojaf/thunderstone/README.md

 # Thunderstone

-The idea of this tool is to generate a report of the used css selectors within html pages.
+Gruntjs tool to generate a report of the used css selectors within html pages.

 In your gruntfile: